thewaiter/enlightenment-arc-theme/README.md

 # Arc theme for enlightenment
-Original arc design form [horst3180](https://github.com/horst3180/arc-theme)
+Original arc design from [horst3180](https://github.com/horst3180/arc-theme).
+There are still a lot of widgets and e-modules missing.

 ### Install

-To install just save [arc-dark.edj](https://raw.githubusercontent.com/LeBlue/enligthenment-arc-theme/master/arc.edj) to the themes directory `$HOME/.elementary/themes/` or `make install`.
+To install just save [arc-dark.edj](https://raw.githubusercontent.com/LeBlue/enligthenment-arc-theme/master/arc-dark.edj) to the themes directory `$HOME/.elementary/themes/` or `make install`.

 ### Building